symbol/symbol-docs/source/guides/transfer/sending-a-transfer-transaction.rst

         :start-after:  /* start block 01 */
         :end-before: /* end block 01 */

-.. note:: Catapult works with absolute amounts.
+.. note:: |codename| works with absolute amounts.
 To get an absolute amount, multiply the number of assets you want to send by 10\ :sup:`divisibility`.
 For example, if the mosaic has :doc:`divisibility <../mosaic/getting-mosaic-information>` 2, to send 10 units (relative) you should define 1000 (absolute) instead.

 3. Sign the transaction with Alice's account.